visuraj/Aims-complaint-Portals-System/README.md

 ## 📧 Support

-For support, email [your-email] or open an issue in the repository.
+For support, email Vishalkua798@gmail.com or open an issue in the repository.

 ## 🙏 Acknowledgements